my-Zhong/EasyNCO-doc/source/getting_started/gui.md

 <img src="../_static/train_frame.png" alt="GUI_TrainFrame" title="TrainFrame" width="800">

-[1] Connect the remote Server first.
+1. Connect the remote Server first.
 When a successful connection to the remote server is established, you can view the prompt message in the `Log File Output` section.
-[2] Choose the `Problem` you want to solve in `Problem` section. tick the box when you want select `vary-scale` or `vary-capacity` function. (💡 left: min value, right: max value)
+2. Choose the `Problem` you want to solve in `Problem` section. tick the box when you want select `vary-scale` or `vary-capacity` function. (💡 left: min value, right: max value)
-[3] Choose the `Solver` you want to apply in `Solver` section.
+3. Choose the `Solver` you want to apply in `Solver` section.
-[4] You can customize parameter settings in the "Parameter" section; alternatively, you can leave the default settings intact without making any adjustments.
+4. You can customize parameter settings in the "Parameter" section; alternatively, you can leave the default settings intact without making any adjustments.
-[5] modify `Test Parameter` or `Training Parameter` carefully. make sure the location of `datasets` and `checkpoint` is correct.
+5. modify `Test Parameter` or `Training Parameter` carefully. make sure the location of `datasets` and `checkpoint` is correct.
-[6] click `start` button to start process.
+6. click `start` button to start process.
-[7] clicl `stop` process to terminate process.
+7. click `stop` process to terminate process.